Table of Contents[Hide][Show]

-- The main gift shop has a “sale” section hidden in the back left corner.
-I usually find $5 T-shirts for the kids, and you get a 10% discount on food and merch with membership.
+The main gift shop has a “sale” section hidden in the back left corner.
+I usually find cheap T-shirts for the kids, and you get a 10% discount on food and merch with membership.

-- Getting hungry for a real lunch?
-Be sure to get your hand stamped (you can come back and re-visit your faves).
-Turn AWAY from the Inner Harbor and there’s a McCormicks & Schmicks hidden behind the Pier 5 hotel.
+If you’re getting hungry for a real lunch, be sure to get your hand stamped so you can come back and re-visit your faves.
+Then, turn AWAY from the Inner Harbor and there’s a McCormicks & Schmicks hidden behind the Pier 5 hotel.
 We find it to be both uncrowded and surprisingly kid-friendly…and you’re probably craving a nice seafood meal!

 The mission of the National Aquarium is to inspire conservation of the world’s aquatic treasures.
 It sits on a gorgeous spot on Pier 3 in the city’s Inner Harbor.
 The address is 501 East Pratt Street, Baltimore, Maryland.
 It’s well worth a day trip from Washington DC.

 Planning a Baltimore weekend?
 Check out these 20 free things to do in Baltimore.